-Many physicians throughout the country (including in Connecticut) do not focus on the subtle changes that indicate that a brain injury is present, mainly because in many cases, there is little, if any, treatment that can be afforded to this type of patient.
+Many physicians throughout the country (including in Connecticut) do not focus on the subtle changes that indicate that a brain injury is present, mainly because in many cases, there is little, if any, treatment that can be provided to this type of patient.
 In other cases, certain physicians are really not trained to recognize subtle forms of brain injury.
-In emergency rooms, medical staff is often focused upon injuries that are life or limb threatening, paying close attention to the patient’s airway, breathing, circulation and more apparent disability.
+In emergency rooms, medical staff is often focused upon injuries that are life or limb-threatening, paying close attention to the patient’s airway, breathing, circulation, and more apparent disability.
 Mild TBI is frequently overlooked, and unless there is serious deterioration, most patients never return to the emergency room.
-Here at Casper & de Toledo, we use our expertise to review symptoms that are often associated with brain injury, and we follow our clients as they “heal” to determine if the client, family members or friends observe any changes in cognitive, physical, emotional or behavioral functioning.
-We use check lists to cover such items as reduced attention and concentration, memory problems, problems making decisions, depression, impaired judgment, dizziness/balance problems, blurred vision, ringing in ears (also known as tinnitus), alteration of sense of taste and/or smell, and many other indications.
-Often, these forms of deficits are only documented and recognized as a result of a specialized evaluation done by a neuropsychologist.
-In other cases, documentations of subtle forms of brain damage may be identified with specialized imaging techniques known as PET scans, SPECT scans, functional MRI evaluations (fMRI), or the latest technology available (including the use of a high-field MRI magnet, known as a 3.0 Tesla, together with Diffusion Tensor Imaging and volumetric assessment).
+Here at Casper & de Toledo, we use our expertise to review symptoms that are often associated with brain injury, and we follow our clients as they “heal” to determine if the client, family members, or friends observe any changes in cognitive, physical, emotional, behavioral or sleep functioning.
+We use checklists to cover such items as reduced attention and concentration, memory problems, problems making decisions, depression, impaired judgment, dizziness/balance problems, blurred vision, ringing in ears (also known as tinnitus), alteration of the sense of taste, and/or smell, and many other indications.
+Often, these forms of deficits are only documented and recognized as a result of a specialized evaluation done by a neuropsychologist, an audiologist, a sleep specialist, or an otolaryngologist (ENT).
+In other cases, documentation of subtle forms of brain damage may be identified with specialized imaging techniques known as PET scans, SPECT scans, functional MRI evaluations (fMRI), or the latest technology available (including the use of a high-field MRI magnet, known as a 3.0 Tesla, together with Diffusion Tensor Imaging and volumetric assessment).

 SPECT scan – assesses blood perfusion (or blood flow/spreading) in the brain.